©1978

 the center of life, only then do things fall into place and seem

-to fit.
 Everyone has God within.
 This lies

 latent in us as the hidden negative that appears in the right